Jodjojo/tik-tok-react/README.md

 ## **Installation**

-This web application does not require any isntallation as it is hosted on the internet and can be ran easily over the browser.
+This web application does not require any installation as it is hosted on the internet and can be ran easily over the browser.

 ## **Features**
 #### The major Features of this app: